 Although you might be worried about legal costs, you should not let this put you off contacting us.
 You will not have to pay us for our work.
 If you succeed in your claim, we will be paid by your opponent or their insurers and you keep all of the compensation recovered.
 If your claim fails, it will not cost you anything

 We will advise you on your entitlement to claim state benefits because of your illness.
 You may not have claimed benefits before.
 As a sufferer of an asbestos-related illness you may be entitled to state benefits.

 Benefits which can help to alleviate any financial pressure you may be experiencing or, assist you with paying for care, equipment or other services needed.

 Isobel Lovett and her team will complete and submit the relevant application forms for you, to make sure that you receive your full entitlement.

-Our Industrial Disease Solicitors are backed by nearly four decades of experience with asbestos related lung cancer compensation cases.
+Our Industrial Disease Solicitors are backed by four decades of experience with asbestos related lung cancer compensation cases.
 Our legal practice and team of Industrial Disease Solicitors have a strong track record of achieving the best possible results.
 For expert legal advice use our contact form or call us on 0808 250 6017 today.

 Our offices are open from Monday to Friday from 9 am to 6 pm.

 |Address:||Hodge Jones & Allen LLP 180 North Gower Street London NW1 2NB|